Hadeon/go-desktop/README.md

   - [x] Maybe show ticks for the number of pages between nodes, so you can visually see variations of chapter lengths
   - [x] Add header-node tooltip in order to see Chapter Titles
   - [x] Cleanup expensive functions
-    - Duplicate hooks and functions removed and cleanedup
+    - [x] hooks and functions removed and cleaned up
   - [ ] Restructure editor

   ## Header Specific Features and Fixes